RyanCookies/AI4EO_Week_4_Unsupervised_Learning/README.md

 ## Unsupervised Learning

 ### K-Mean
-K-means clustering partitions a dataset into a set of k groups (or clusters), where k represents the number of groups pre-specified by the analyst.
-It classifies the data points based on the similarity of the features of the data {cite}macqueen1967some.
+K-means clustering divides a dataset into k predefined groups (or clusters).
+It classifies the data points based on the similarity of the features of the data (MacQueen, 1967).
 The basic idea is to define k centroids, one for each cluster, and then assign each data point to the nearest centroid while keeping the centroids as small as possible.
 #### Why K-means for Clustering?
-K-means clustering is particularly well-suited for applications where: <br>
-- The structure of the data is not known beforehand: K-means doesn’t require any prior knowledge about the data distribution or structure, making it ideal for exploratory data analysis.<br>
+- No prior knowledge about the data distribution or structure is needed, making it ideal for exploratory data analysis.<br>
-- Simplicity and scalability: The algorithm is straightforward to implement and can scale to large datasets relatively easily.
+- It is simple to implement and can scale to large datasets relatively easily.

+#### Advantages of K-means
+- High Computational Efficiency
+- Easy to Interpret

 #### Key Components of K-means and The Iterative Process
 ```mermaid
 graph TD;